usc-isi-i2/dig-etl-engine/docs/index.md

 | Name | Information about the birth of a person, including location and year |
 | Type |  |
 | Show Ib Results | |

+# To Do: Add to docs:

+# Detailed function introduction

+- `recreate knowledge graph` is used to recreate the index in elastic search and regenerate ETK config.
+Desired number of data will be added and run automatically.
+This function will also turn pipeline on.
+Only use it after you did some incompatible changes.

+  > Incompatible changes: upload new glossaries, update fields, update tags, update Landmark rules.

+- `turn on pipleine` is used to fire up ETK processes with previous config.
+If you only want to add some new data, use this function.
+ETK processes will exit after idle for an hour.
+Then this button will turn into enable.

+- `Add to queue`: if you updated desired number, you need to click this button to actually invoke backend to push data.
+However, data will be automatically pushed to queue in two conditions: 1) if your desired number is greater than your total document numbers and you are going to add more new documents 2) recreate the knowledge graph.